deepjia/v2net/README.md

 ## Introduction
 V2Net is a network assistant tool for macOS.

+It focuses on extendability, with all extensions working in a way of proxy chains.

-Some popular network tools are integrated, with the ability of adding new extensions without coding:
+Some popular network tools are integrated, with the ability of adding new extensions without programming:

 * Proxy:
 [glider](https://github.com/nadoo/glider)